NEELMCW/MCW_CPPAMP_TORCH/gpunn/CONTRIBUTING.md

-# Contributing to Torch7 Core (torch7, nn, cutorch, cunn)
+# Contributing to Torch7 Core (torch7, nn, gputorch, gpunn)

 Thanks a lot!
 There are plenty of ways you can help!